 As a starting point, here are some of our favorite cycling shorts based on past experience.
 We do not include bib-style shorts which are used by some hardcore cyclist but generally not used by average weekend athletes.
 Our goal here is to provide several good recommendations regardless of your price range and intended use.

-Pearl Izumi Attack Cycling Shorts ($65).
+Pearl Izumi Attack Cycling Shorts ($$).
+The single most popular bike shorts among our readers.
 PI makes some of our favorite gear anywhere, and the Izumi Attack Cycling short combines some of the best material and construction that we see in their gear.
 We find that Pearl Izumi gear tends to fit most athletes well and has a very comfortable feel against the skin, unlike some higher-end shorts which focus on being stiff but can have the side effect of feeling too “hard”.
 The Flatlock seams help keep chafing away, and the seamless chamois pad tends to be very comfortable for most athletes.
 While you can buy more expensive PI cycling shorts, there is no need for the average weekend athlete – these will service most cyclists very well.
+Best for… general purpose cycling, ranging from someone who does routine 10-25 mile rides to an avid spin class attendee.
 Available here.

-Castelli Free Aero Race Shorts ($180).
+Castelli Free Aero Race Shorts ($$$$).
 Warning – these shorts are expensive.
 If you are on a budget, you may want to skip these.
 However, if you are willing to drop $150 or more on your cycling shorts, the Castelli Free Aero shorts are about as comfortable and durable as you will find.
 The fabric is firm and will keep a cyclist comfortable for even long rides, and they are built with no inner-leg seam so there is no chance of chafing regarding of body type.
 Castelli’s are geared a bit more toward racers, time-trialers, and long-distance riders.
 You may not be the right fit for them if most of your riding is leisure or on a mountain bike.
+For those who are doing long rides, though, it is hard to beat the Castelli Aeros.
+They are the first ones we reach for when doing rides of more than 2 hours.
+They tend to run a little tight, so when in doubt order a size up.
+Best for… time trialers and long-distance riders.
 Available here.

-Louis Garneau Fit Sensor 3D Shorts ($75).
+Louis Garneau Fit Sensor 3D Shorts ($$).
 For a good-looking and comfortable short that doesn’t break the bank, we like the Fit Sensor from Garneau.
 Garneau, or LG as it is called in many circles, really focuses on cycling gear and tends to put our very high quality products.
 Louis Garneau is an actual person, a Canadian cycling racer from the 80s who first created a line of cycling gear in his father’s garage.
 The Fit Sensors are one of the only shorts in this price range to offer a seam-free inner leg as well as a 10-panel pad.
 One thing we have always liked about LG is the durability over time – something you might not always see in reviews because so many reviews are done within the first few months of owning a product.
 Garneau’s quality of bike shorts is exactly what they also give you in cycling shoes, snowshoes, and tri gear.
+Best for… Long distance riders, those who routinely do 25 miles or (way) more.
 Available here.

-Pearl Izumi In-R-Cool Pro Shorts ($150).
+Pearl Izumi In-R-Cool Pro Shorts ($$$).
 You might notice a theme, we like the Pearl Izumi brand.
 Originally developed in Japan but relocated to the USA several decades ago, PI has been consistently making not only great cycling gear but excellent workout year for years.
 Not priced for the faint-hearted, the In-R-Cool shorts follows a line of In-R-Cool products by Pearl Izumi that really stand out and are worth every penny.
 The fabric is strong with high-end stitching and leg grips, but what sets these shorts part is the cooling fabric, which the company calls Minerale — it transfers heat out and keeps your skin dryer.
 The fit is consistently good for all builds, and the chamois pad performs very well for a long time.
 Our testing suggests that if you are on the line, go with larger size as these run snug.
 You might not feel great about spending $150 on a pair of shorts, but if you do very long rides, you will soon forget how much you paid and simply remember how comfortable these are.
+Best for… hard core spin class students and instructors, and those who often do long rides in hot weather.
 Available here.

-Sugoi Pace Shorts ($55).
+Sugoi Pace Shorts ($$).
 These are the shorts for you if you don’t want to be seen in skin-tight spandex gear.
 Sugoi is a reliable maker of cycling, triathlon, and fitness gear, and they have a great lineup of shorts.
 The model we like are the Pace shorts.
 The Pace shorts are not a form-fitting spandex short like you would want on a road bike, but rather a loose short with padding that is more suitable for off-road trails or leisure rides.
 Sugoi adds two pockets to the shorts which are very useful, and uses high quality elastine along with an effective seat pad.
 We only wish they were a little longer, because at 5.5 inches they feel pretty short…. but that is by design as you don’t want to invite snags while on off-road trails.
+Best for… Fast leisure rides, people who mix riding with touring, or mountain and trail bikers.
 Available here.

-Canari Velo II Shorts ($45).
+Canari Velo II Shorts ($).
 Finally, you say, something under $50.
 Canari Cycling is a California-based company that has been cranking out good bike gear for over 30 years, all made in the USA.
 The Velo shorts are a great all-purpose short, providing an 8-inch inseam, stretch chamois, six panels of fabric, and flatlock seams.
 While perhaps not the first shorts we would reach for if doing a century ride (we would probably go with the In-r-Cool, above), the Velo falls right in that category of “quality at an entry-level price” which is actually what the casual rider probably needs.
 If you are trying not to break the bank, or need a good pair of shorts to add to your arsenal, these are a good set from a maker who has been around for a long time.
 Reviews suggest that they run large, so err a size smaller when ordering if your sizing is on the borderline.
+Best for… those on a budget, people who want a pair of shorts for indoor spinning sessions.
 Available here.

-Craft Active Shorts ($75).
+Craft Active Shorts ($$).
 In the mid-range pricing point are the Craft Active Shorts, a pair of shorts we really like and that can hold their own in many different cycling situations.
 Craft boasts a seamless chamois pad (why doesn’t everyone do that?), a nice 9-inch inseam, and leg grips designed for comfort.
 One thing we like about Craft is that they are pretty no-nonsense in their design… so these have a pretty basic black-on-black look, but the important part is comfort, something these shorts can provide.
 We have used Craft for other pursuits too — running, skiiing — and have no problem standing behind the brand.
+Best for… those who want a good all-around pair of shorts, geared toward medium distance riding in normal conditions.
 Available here.

 Road Biking versus Mountain Bike Shorts